billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>

 Unit vectors for faster computation
 -----------------------------------

 Typically, before calculating the cosine of the angle we [normalise](https://moj-analytical-services.github.io/NLP-guidance/Glossary.html#norm) each vector it into a "unit vector" shown as columns qhat, d1hat, d2hat, d3hat.
 Normalising a vector means converting the vector to a length of 1 by dividing each value by the vector length.
-We calculate lLength by taking the square root of the sum of all squared values in each vector.
+We calculate length by taking the square root of the sum of all squared values in each vector.

 ``` r
 unit_vector <- function(vec) {